 OUR CANCELLATION Due to the special nature of our trips, we cannot guarantee the departure of every holiday, though we do try very hard to ensure that each one runs.
 Should a trip seem to be attracting insufficient numbers for a departure, we will let you know at least two months before its departure date, in case you wish to cancel then — with a full refund of your deposit and other payments to us — and make other holiday arrangements.

 EXTENSIONS & PRIVATE PARTIES Should you wish to extend your Naturetrek holiday by visiting areas additional to those in our programme, we should be happy to help you with your arrangements.
 Further, we are always pleased to organise tailor-made birdwatching, botanical and other wildlife holidays for private parties of any size.

 SINGLE ROOMS & SUPPLEMENTS We regret that nearly all of the lodges and hotels we use charge single supplements, as they are usually small establishments needing to fill all beds.
 If you particularly wish for a single room, we are normally able to provide one for you at the supplement price listed for each tour.
-If you wish to share (to avoid this supplement) we can usually match you up with someone else of similar age and sex, also wishing to share.
+If you wish to share (to avoid this supplement) we can usually match you up with someone else of similar age and same sex, also wishing to share.
 If we are unable to do this, we regret that the single supplement must be charged (though sometimes at a reduced, negotiated rate) unless your booking was received by us at least 6 months prior to the holiday’s departure.
 N.B.
 We regret that this offer does not apply to those booked on our Bargain Selection and long haul holidays.